(This post offers calculation of Gratuity in two different methods and also discusses tax liability on Gratuity received)

-Q: What is the major difference between Gratuity paid under Gratuity Act and to other system?
+Q: What is the major difference between Gratuity paid under Gratuity Act and to other systems?

-- Calculation method of gratuity payment under the Payment of Gratuity Act, 1972
+- The calculation method of gratuity payable under the Payment of Gratuity Act, 1972

 (Last drawn Salary x 15 days x Number of years of service) divided by 26

-*The payment of Gratuity is restricted to a ceiling of Rs.20 lakh after amendment to the act.
-(Present ceiling is Rs.10 lakh)
+*The payment of Gratuity is restricted to a ceiling of Rs.20 lakh after the amendment to the act.

 (Last drawn salary×15×29)÷26